Neil Leifer: The Neil Leifer Picture Collection

-The Neil Leifer Picture Collection contains photographs, B&W and color, taken over the last 45 years (mainly in the 1960s, 1970s and 1980s) of most of the major sporting events throughout the world.
+The Neil Leifer Picture Collection contains photographs, in black and white and in color, taken over a 45-year period (mainly in the 1960s, 1970s and 1980s) at various major sporting events throughout the world.

+Recognition

 Neil Leifer was inducted into the International Boxing Hall of Fame in 2014, becoming the first photographer to be elected to a professional sports hall of fame.